The favourites to win the 2024/25 Champions League - ranked

 Commanding victories over lesser sides are one thing but Barca's 4-1 thrashing of Flick's former side Bayern shows their promise under a new regime.

 Much like Barcelona and Bayern, Liverpool find themselves under new management in 2024/25.
-Jurgen Klopp's departure at the end of last season left a significant void, but it's one that former Feyenoord boss Arne Slot has filled remarkably well to date.
+Jurgen Klopp's departure at the end of last season left a significant void, but it's one that former Feyenoord boss Arne Slot has filled remarkably well.

-Liverpool supporters won't expect a Champions League title in Slot's debut season but the Reds' history in Europe's premier competition means they can never be written off.
-With the likes of Mohamed Salah, Trent Alexander-Arnold and Alexis Mac Allister in their ranks, they are in with a shot at claiming a seventh European Cup.
+Liverpool supporters won't necessarily expect a Champions League title in Slot's debut season but the Reds' history in Europe's premier competition means they can never be underestimated.